gabmansur/spark-models-optimization/README.md

 **Assumptions & Constraints**
 - Simulated in local mode with generated data; numbers are illustrative.
-- Optimizations focus on Spark SQL/DataFrame patterns, not cluster sizing.
+- Optimizations target Spark code and logic, specifically SQL/DataFrame patterns like joins, partitioning, and skew handling, not cluster sizing or hardware scaling.
+The goal is to demonstrate how smarter design alone can improve runtime and reliability without adding compute resources.
-- Cost = duration × hourly rate; in real programs, integrate billing APIs.
+- Cost model assumption: For simplicity, cost is modeled linearly as `runtime × hourly_rate`.
+This works well for a small-scale, single-environment simulation, but in real distributed clusters the relationship between time and cost is **not strictly linear**.
+Factors such as auto-scaling, I/O overhead, executor startup time, and idle compute can cause cost and runtime to diverge.

 **Environment**
 - Python 3.10